camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 ### Receive Task

-A receive task defines a persistent event trigger, namely an event subscription.
-There are two options for migrating it:
+A receive task defines a persistent event trigger that can be updated or preserved during migration.

-1. **The event trigger remains the same**: Even if the target event defines a different message, the migrated task instance is going to wait for the message defined by the source task.
-This is the default behavior when calling `migrationBuilder.mapActivities("sourceTask", "targetTask")`
-2. **The event trigger is updated**: The migrated task instance is going to wait for the message of the target task.
-  This behavior can be specified by calling `migrationBuilder.mapActivities("sourceTask", "targetTask").updateEventTrigger()`
+The considerations for [intermediate catch events]({{< relref "#events" >}}) apply here as well.

 ### External Task